Boorowa railway line: Closure

-Passenger services were withdrawn entirely on 11 August 1974, though the last recorded passenger train along the line was a tour organised by the Australian Railway Historical Society in early 1987.
+Passenger services were withdrawn on 11 August 1974, though the last recorded passenger train along the line was a tour organised by the Australian Railway Historical Society in early 1987.
 The final goods train to use the line ran on 23 October 1987.
+The line was officially suspended in December 1987.

-A rail trail has been proposed to reuse the closed line.
-Funding for a feasibility study was approved by Hilltops Council.
+A rail trail has been proposed to reuse the disused line. with a community consultation launched in November 2025.

 Rolling stock

-The first services were provided by a range of steam locomotives, including the Z24 class built by Dübs and Company, Z25 class built by Beyer, Peacock and Company, C30T class built by Clyde Engineering, and C32 class.
+Z24, Z25, C30T and C32 class steam locomotives hauled trains on the line.
 CPH railmotors were used for the supplementary railmotor services introduced in 1929, and FP paybuses were used for the brief railbus services.

-Upon the replacement of steam services with diesel locomotives, services were provided by A. E. Goodwin 48 class locomotives.
+Upon the replacement of steam locomotives with diesel locomotives, services were hauled by 48 class locomotives.